jscarfo11/BrainsCogs/docs/source/AutoDelete.rst

 AutoDelete
 ================

 This cog allows users to set a channel to automatically delete messages after a certain amount of time.
 It allows for setting specific users and roles to be exempt from the deletion.
+The bot must have the ``Manage Messages`` permission to use this cog.

 .. note::